stormpath/stormpath-sdk-spec/specifications/config.md

   href: null
 ```

-See the [stormpath.yaml](#stormpath-json-yaml) section below for examples of properties not specified in the default configuration.
+>> :bulb: See the [stormpath.yaml](#stormpathjsonyaml) section below for examples of properties not specified in the default configuration.

 ## Files